ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 The ``Fsp`` Tango device is used for monitoring and control of a Frequency Slice Processor (FSP) during scan operation.
 An FSP device can be configured for processing of one of up to twenty-six frequency slices (depending on observational frequency band).
-Additionally, an FSP can be assigned to any number of subarrays with matching configurations.
+Additionally, an FSP can be assigned to any number of subarrays if they require processing for the same function mode.

 Fsp Function Mode
 -----------------

-There are four function modes available for FSP scan configuration, each with a corresponding function mode capability and subarray device per FSP; furthermore, each FSP function mode subarray device corresponds to a unique pairing of one FSP with one subarray.
+There are four function modes available for FSP scan configuration, each with a corresponding function mode subarray device per FSP; furthermore, each FSP function mode subarray device corresponds to a unique pairing of one FSP with one subarray.
 Currently, one subarray and four FSPs are supported.

 FSP Function Mode Subarray devices: